 Heather grew up in the mountains of North Carolina.
 In college, she spent a semester abroad studying outdoor education and sustainability in New Zealand, and for three years worked with Appalachian State University’s outdoor programs, leading the freshmen orientation backpacking program.
-She recently returned from a multi-element expedition in the Grand Canyon of the Amazon in Peru.
-Currently, she works as a residential coach for girls at a therapeutic boarding school.
-Heather is a Wilderness First Responder and is joining Adventure Treks for her third season as an instructor.
+She spent this past fall living and rock climbing at the Red River Gorge in Kentucky, and then moved to Park City, UT, to work at the village’s ski resort.
+Heather is returning to Adventure Treks for her fourth season as an instructor.

 - Education: Appalachian State University; bachelor’s degree in social work

 - Certification: Wilderness first responder

 - Why is working for Adventure Treks important to you?
 Working for Adventure Treks reminds and challenges me to be my best self and encourage others to do the same.

 - What excites you the most about working for AT this summer?
 The laughter and friendships I’ll get to share with students and instructors.